What Is Military Discrimination?

 Military Discrimination

 Does your boss treat you differently because of your military service?
-Are you facing termination of your employment because of your mandatory service in the national guard?
+Are you facing termination of your employment because of your mandatory service in the National Guard?
 Call us today or complete the online contact form to talk with a military discrimination attorney in your area.

 Military discrimination is simply treating applicants and employees differently because of their military service.
-A federal law, the Uniformed Services Employment and Reemployment Rights Act, as well as many state laws make this type of discrimination illegal.
+A federal law, the Uniformed Services Employment and Reemployment Rights Act, as well as many state laws, make this type of discrimination illegal.
 That is, employers may not discriminate against applicants or employees due to their military service.

 Pursuant to USERRA, an employee returning to the workforce after serving in active military duty or participating in training must have access to the same job with the same benefits.
 If the job is not available, the employer must offer a similar position.